 \subsection{Preliminaries}

 {\textbf{End-to-End Autonomous Driving.} The objective of end-to-end autonomous driving is to directly map raw sensor inputs to corresponding trajectories or control actions.
 In this paper, the raw sensor input $x$ encompasses: a front-facing camera image $i$, the ego-vehicle speed $v$, a high-level navigation command $c$, and a goal point $(x_g, y_g)$.
 The raw sensor inputs are processed by the end-to-end model.
 Encoders first process these inputs to generate intermediate features.
 These features are then fed into a trajectory planner.
-The trajectory planner generates a planned trajectory, comprising waypoints over $K$ steps.
+The trajectory planner generates a planned trajectory that comprises waypoints in $K$ steps.
 This planned trajectory is then fed into a Proportional-Integral-Derivative (PID) controller.
-The controller subsequently produces the final longitudinal control signals: throttle $\in[0,1]$, brake $\in[0,1]$, and the lateral control signal: steer $\in[0,1]$.
+The controller subsequently produces the final longitudinal control signals: throttle $\in[0,1]$, brake $\in[0,1]$, and the lateral control signal: steer $\in[-1,1]$.

-{\textbf{Mixture-of-Experts.} MoE architectures offer a principled approach to address the complexities of multimodal data distributions by employing a “divide and conquer” strategy \cite{moesurevy}.
+\textbf{Mixture-of-Experts.} The MoE architecture offers a principled approach to address the complexities of multimodal data distributions employing a "divide and conquer" strategy \cite{moesurvey}.
 Introducing the MoE Framework to end-to-end trajectory planning, the overall policy distribution $p_{\theta}(Y \mid X)$ is typically represented as a probabilistic mixture of policy distributions of components $K$, each parameterized by an expert $m_{\theta}(Y \mid Z = k, X)$ and weighted by a gating network $q_{\theta}(Z = k \mid X)$, formalized as: